mtzanidakis/webdevctl.sh/README.md

 * [sshfs](http://fuse.sourceforge.net/sshfs.html)
 * Standard UNIX tools: grep and of course sh.

-Tested on Linux, OS X.
+Tested on Linux, OS X. On OS X Zeroconf is used for ssh connections.

 ## Installation